-Nathan R. Finch counsels individuals, businesses, public entities and nonprofits in areas concerning corporate law, administrative law, real estate, state and municipal utilities, government relations, and healthcare.
-Additionally, he assists clients with estate planning issues by preparing wills and trusts, and advising beneficiaries on probate matters.
-Finch also regularly writes on topics concerning heavily regulated entities and industries.
+Nathan counsels individuals, businesses, public entities and nonprofits in areas concerning corporate law, administrative law, securities, immigration, real estate and government relations.
+He frequently advises clients on transactions in the banking and healthcare sectors.
+Nathan also regularly writes on topics concerning heavily regulated entities and industries.

-He obtained his J.D. from the University of Arkansas School of Law, and his B.A. in Public Administration with minors in Economics and Political Science from the University of Arkansas.
+Nathan obtained his J.D. from the University of Arkansas School of Law, and his B.A. in Public Administration, with minors in Economics and Political Science from the University of Arkansas.

 In law school, Nathan was president of the Environmental Law Society and an active member of the Business Law Society.
 He also participated in the American Bar Association’s National Appellate Advocacy Competition, where his team received an award for writing one of the best briefs in the nation at the finals round in Chicago.

 He served on the Arkansas Law Review as a Note and Comment Editor.
 His article, Nutrient Water Quality Trading: A Market-Based Solution to Water Pollution in the Natural State, 69 Ark.
 L. Rev. 839, was recently published in the Arkansas Law Review.
 In 2015, Nathan was invited to speak on The Legal Perspectives on Nutrient Trading at the 60th Midwest Groundwater Conference in Bentonville, Arkansas.

 Nathan is a member of the American, Arkansas and Pulaski County Bar Associations.